yxu173/agent-api/README.md

 ## Running in Production

 This repository includes a `Dockerfile` for building a production-ready container image of the application.

-The general process is:
+The general process to run in production is:

 1. Update the `scripts/build_image.sh` file and set your IMAGE_NAME and IMAGE_TAG variables.
 2. Build and push the image to your container registry: